shayan786-coder/FlashFuzz/README.md

 ## Installation

+You can install FlashFuzz either directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/flashfuzz/hfpcijmfjcedpocpbpofaompilnglpef) or [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/betterviewer), or install it manually if you prefer the developer / unpacked workflow.

 ### Chrome / Chromium-based browsers (Developer / Unpacked)
 1. Download the latest release from the [Releases](https://github.com/Ademking/FlashFuzz/releases) page and unzip the archive.
 2. Open Chrome (or another Chromium-based browser) and navigate to `chrome://extensions/`.